 U.S. personnel wounded in missile attack on Iraq airbase by Iranian-backed rebels

-At about 6:30 p.m. local time, multiple ballistic missiles and rockets were fired by Iranian-backed militants from western Iraq, U.S. Central Command said in a statement posted on social media.
+At about 6:30 p.m. local time, multiple ballistic missiles and rockets were fired by Iranian-backed militants from western Iraq, U.S. Central Command said in a statement posted to social media.

 The base's air defense systems intercepted "most of the missiles," but "others impacted the base," CENTCOM reported.